 Drones are being used more widely in environmental work and are becoming more accessible and cost effective.
 There is potential to use drones for monitoring, targeted weed control, and seed dispersal in riparian and wetland restoration.

-In this innovative project, we are doing a series of trials to compare drone applications to manual efforts for monitoring, weed control and seed dispersal.
-The comparison will help identify when it is most effective to use drones – and when it is not.
-We will share our findings with other stakeholders by developing best practice guidelines and a cost-effective matrix comparing drone and manual applications.
+In this innovative project, we conducted a series of trials to compare drone applications to manual efforts for monitoring, weed control and seed dispersal.
+The comparison aimed to identify when it would be most effective to use drones – and when would not.

 Team members from Greening Australia, QLD Department of Agriculture and Fisheries, Mulgrave Landcare, and Wanyurr-Majay Aboriginal Corporation working together to conduct drone trials.